 According to Glassdoor, one out of 250 applicants will get a job.
 That means for every job that is posted, 249 people minimum are going to be rejected.
 If you go into your job search thinking that it’s always going to be 100% yes, 100% offers and 100% response rates, you are setting yourself up for a lot of heartache.
 So just take that into consideration and know that at the end of the day, the job search is a bit like a numbers game.
 But at the same time, you can greatly improve your numbers by implementing smart strategies.
 (P.S.- I have a free resource library full of strategies for you!
 Click here to get access for free.)
 But ultimately, no matter how great you are, you will likely be facing some rejections at some point during your job search.
 So let’s just set the expectation to receive rejections from the get-go so that you aren’t blindsided when it does happen.

-Don’t Take Rejections Personally
+Coping with Job Rejection: Don’t Take It Personally

 Now that we’ve normalized rejection, let’s make sure we’re not taking rejections too personally.
 At the end of the day, rejection itself isn’t bad.
 But what hurts us is the meaning that we assign to the rejection.
 Rejection is an outcome, right?
 And the feeling associated with rejection is typically discouragement or frustration or inadequacy.
 Those feelings are determined by the thought we assign to that outcome, right?
 A lot of job seekers I speak with, for instance, take rejection to mean they’re not good enough, they’re not a top candidate, or somebody else out there is better than them.
 It’s really the thoughts rather than the actual rejection that are creating painful feelings of inadequacy.